Simbiat/cute-bytes/README.md

 ```
 to get `1.234,568 MB`

-If you want to drop thousands set the default number of numbers shown
+If you want to drop thousands, set the default number of numbers shown
 ```php
 echo (new \Simbiat\CuteBytes)->setNumbers(0)->bytes(1234567890);
 ```